twanterstappen/odroid-config/README.md

 sudo dos2unix auto_script.sh

 If you get error's, then check all the config files that were applied.
 If the file is dos run the command: dos2unix FILENAME

+There is a possibility that the iptables rules wont apply.
+This is because the odroid need a reboot.
+If so run the firewal_config.sh bash script.